SAMUEL D. RUSSELL

 If you're read ASI, you'll have encountered Laney's numerous mentions of various fans who were either Communists or flirted with the idea.
 If Russell actually testified against them in the McCarthy era, that was before I discovered fandom and began going to LASFS meetings.
 I met Russell there, knew nothing about this history until later on, when I first read ASI, and found him mostly quiet and unassuming.

+Russell was still a member of LASFS as late as 1971 and he and his wife Florence appear in photos of that year's anniversary dinner.
 In 1972, Russell and his wife moved to the UK, settling near Reading.
-He died there in 1975, just too soon for Dave Langford (who moved to Reading in 1976) to encounter him:
+He died there in 1975, just too soon for Dave Langford (who moved to Reading in 1976) to encounter him, though he may have had a near miss:

 UPDATE: Keith Freeman adds his own memories of Russell: